yigith/CH6CanliDers4a/README.md

-# CH6 - Canlı Ders 4a
+# CH6 - CanlÄ± Ders 4a